TL-B language

 Implicit fields

 Some fields may be implicit.
-Their definitions are surrounded by curly
+These fields are defined within curly brackets ({

 , }

-be deduced from other data (usually the parameters of the type being serialized).
-Example:
+), indicating that they are not directly serialized.
+Instead, their values must be deduced from other data, usually the parameters of the type being serialized.

 nothing$0 {X:Type} = Maybe X;